jwyant/analytics_at_scale/README.md

 # analytics_at_scale
-Code for demonstrating AWS's ability to scale analytics to enterprise volumes (30TB dataset) and use the Lake House approach to eliminate data silos and empower analysts.
+Code for demonstrating AWS's ability to scale analytics to enterprise volumes (30TB dataset) and use a Lake House architecture to eliminate data silos and empower analysts.